mehrvarz/rtcchat/README.md

 Run precompiled executable
 --------------------------

-No specific runtimes needs to be installed.
+No specific runtimes need to be installed.
 The precompiled executables are 100% selfcontained.

 	mkdir rtcchat
 	cd rtcchat